Healing Through Compassion

 Compassion is the most powerful healer.
 With compassion you can heal yourself and others.
 By opening your heart to the tender feelings of loving kindness, you can melt away years of darkness, anger, frustration and similar negative feelings that accumulated in you.

-You can pray to God to alleviate of the suffering of those whom you want to heal or request Him to take over their suffering so that they may find some relief.
-If you want to go a step further, or if you want to help someone whom you love dearly, you can exchange your good karma for that person's suffering.
+It is not even necessary that you should always transfer your karma to heal others.
+You can do it with faith and devotion by praying to God and seeking his intervention to alleviate the suffering of those whom you want to heal.
+In addition, you may also request him to take over their suffering and sinful karma so that they may find some relief.
+If you want to go a step further and help someone whom you love dearly, you can make an offering of your good karma to God and seek his help to mitigate his or her suffering.
 In life, there is no spiritual practice, which is higher than this.

 Suggestions for Further Reading